nodemailer/nodemailer/README.md

 ### Possible transport methods

-Required `type` parameter can be one of the following:
+`type` parameter can be one of the following:

   * **SMTP** for using SMTP
   * **SES** for using Amazon SES
   * **Sendmail** for utilizing systems *sendmail* command
   * **Direct** for sending e-mails directly to recipients MTA servers

+If `type` is not set, "direct" will be used

 ### Setting up SMTP